4EB and 4CL

 Meet the Teachers

-Our Year 4 team, Mr Lewis (Teacher), Miss Byrne (Teacher) Miss Rowan and Mrs Hopkins (Teaching Assistant).
+Our Year 4 team, Mr Lewis (Teacher), Miss Byrne (Teacher) Mrs Rowan (Teaching Assistant).
 Any of our year 4 team will be happy to talk to you about your child’s needs and interests.

 Year 4 have PE with our Coach Brian.
 PE is a compulsory subject and children are expected to bring in the correct kit.
 Year 4 PE day is a Thursday morning, please ensure that your child’s name is on ALL items of clothing.
 These lessons help to develop physical skills, team work and co-operation.